slowproj/slowdash/docs/QuickTour.md

 ```

 ### Using Docker?
 The directory just created will be mapped into the container as a volume.
-You can work either inside the container (by `docker exec ...  /bin/bash`) or outside, but working outside should be easier.
+You can work either inside the container (by `docker exec ...  /bin/bash`) or outside, but working outside should be easier in the beginning.

 # Test-Data Generation
 Download the test data generation script <a href="generate-testdata.py.txt" download="generate-testdata.py">generate-testdata.py</a>, or get it from `PATH/TO/SLOWDASH/ExampleProjects/QuickTour/generate-testdata.py`, and place it at the project directory.